ccnlab/pubweb/content/people/oreilly/cv.md

 ## Book Chapters

+* Liu, X., O’Reilly, R. C., & Ranganath, C. (in press).
+Effects of retrieval practice on tested and untested information: Cortico-hippocampal interactions and error-driving learning.
+In The Context of Cognition: Emerging Perspectives.
+Elsevier.

 * O'Reilly, R.C., Russin, J., & Herd, S. A. (2019).
 Computational Models of Motivated Frontal Function.
 In D'Esposito, M. and Grafman, J. (Eds) *Handbook of Clinical Neurology: The Frontal Lobes, Vol. 163,* 317-332.
 Elsevier.

 * O'Reilly, R.C., Hazy, T. E., & Herd, S. A. (2016).
 The Leabra Cognitive Architecture: How to Play 20 Principles with Nature and Win!.
 In Chipman, S. *Handbook of Cognitive Science*.
 Oxford University Press.

 * O'Reilly, R.C., Petrov, A. A., Cohen, J. D., Lebiere, C. J., Herd, S. A., & Kriete, T. (2014).
 How Limited Systematicity Emerges: A Computational Cognitive Neuroscience Approach.
 Calvo, P. and Symons, J., Eds.  *The architecture of cognition: Rethinking Fodor and Pylyshyn¹s Systematicity Challenge.* MIT Press.

 * Hazy, T. E., Frank, M. J., & O'Reilly, R.C.
 (2011).
 Toward an executive without a homunculus: computational models of the prefrontal cortex/basal ganglia system.
-In Seth, A, Prescott, T. & Bryson, J. *Modeling Natural Action Selection*, 239-263.
+In Seth, A, Prescott, T. & Bryson, J. *Modeling Natural Action Selection,* 239-263.
 Cambridge University Press.

 * Pauli, W. M. and Atallah, H. E. and O'Reilly, R.C.
 (2010).
 Integrating what & how/where with instrumental and Pavlovian learning: A biologically based computational model, Frensch, P. A. and Schwarzer, R. (Eds) *Cognition and Neuropsychology - International Perspectives on Psychological Science*.
 East Sussex, UK: Psychology Press.

 * Munakata, Y., O'Reilly, R.C., & Morton, J. B. (2007).
 Developmental and computational approaches to variation in working memory.
-In A. Conway, C. Jarrold, M. Kane, A. Miyake, & J. Towse (Eds.)  *Variation in Working Memory*, Oxford University Press.
+In A. Conway, C. Jarrold, M. Kane, A. Miyake, & J. Towse (Eds.)  *Variation in Working Memory,* Oxford University Press.

 * O'Reilly, R.C.
 (2006).
 Modeling Integration and Dissociation in Brain and Cognitive Development.
 Y. Munakata & M.H.
 Johnson (Eds) *Processes of Change in Brain and Cognitive Development: Attention and Performance XXI.*.Oxford University Press.

 * Cer, D.M. & O'Reilly, R.C.
 (2006).
 Neural mechanisms of binding in the hippocampus and neocortex: Insights from computational models.
 In H.D.
-Zimmer & A. Mecklinger & U. Lindenberger (Eds) *Binding in Memory*, Oxford: Oxford University Press.
+Zimmer & A. Mecklinger & U. Lindenberger (Eds) *Binding in Memory,* Oxford: Oxford University Press.

 * O'Reilly, R.C.
 (2005).
 The Division of Labor Between the Neocortex and Hippocampus.
-In G. Houghton, (Ed) *Connectionist Models in Cognitive Science*, New York: Psychology Press.
+In G. Houghton, (Ed) *Connectionist Models in Cognitive Science,* New York: Psychology Press.

 * O'Reilly, R.C. & Munakata, Y. (2003).
 Computational Neuroscience and Cognitive Modeling.
-In L. Nadel (Ed) *Encyclopedia of Cognitive Sciences*, London: Macmillan.
+In L. Nadel (Ed) *Encyclopedia of Cognitive Sciences,* London: Macmillan.

 * O'Reilly, R.C., Busby, R. S. and Soto, R. (2003).
 Three Forms of Binding and their Neural Substrates: Alternatives to Temporal Synchrony.
-In A. Cleeremans (Ed) *The Unity of Consciousness: Binding, Integration, and Dissociation*, 168-192, Oxford: Oxford University Press.
+In A. Cleeremans (Ed) *The Unity of Consciousness: Binding, Integration, and Dissociation,* 168-192, Oxford: Oxford University Press.

 * O'Reilly, R.C. & Munakata, Y. (2002).
 Psychological Function in Computational Models of Neural Networks.
 In M. Gallagher & R. Nelson (Eds) *Handbook of Psychology, Vol. 3, Biological Psychology*.
 New York: Wiley.

 * O'Reilly, R.C.
 (2001).
 Cognitive Neuroscience of Learning and Memory.
 In W.E.
 Craighead & C.B.
-Nemeroff Eds) *The Corsini Encyclopedia of Psychology and Behavioral Science, Third Edition*, New York: John Wiley & Sons.
+Nemeroff Eds) *The Corsini Encyclopedia of Psychology and Behavioral Science, Third Edition,* New York: John Wiley & Sons.

 * O'Reilly, R.C., Braver, T.S., & Cohen, J.D.
 (1999).
 A biologically-based computational model of working memory.
-In A. Miyake & P. Shah (Eds) *Models of Working Memory: Mechanisms of Active Maintenance and Executive Control*, 375-411.
+In A. Miyake & P. Shah (Eds) *Models of Working Memory: Mechanisms of Active Maintenance and Executive Control,* 375-411.
 New York: Cambridge University Press.

 * Farah, M.J., O'Reilly, R.C., & Vecera, S.J.
 (1997).
 The neural correlates of perceptual awareness: Evidence from covert recognition in prosopagnosia.
 In J.D.
 Cohen & J.W.
 Schooler (Eds) *Scientific Approaches to the Question of Consciousness*.
 Mahwah, New Jersey: Lawrence Erlbaum Associates.

 * Cohen, J.D. & O'Reilly, R.C.
 (1996).
 A preliminary theory of the interactions between prefrontal cortex and hippocampus that contribute to planning and prospective memory. in M. Brandimonte, G. Epstein & M. McDaniel (Eds) *Prospective Memory: Theory and Applications*.
 Mahwah, New Jersey: Lawrence Erlbaum Associates.

 * O'Reilly, R.C.
 (1994).
 Temporally local unsupervised learning: The MaxIn algorithm for maximizing input information.
 In M.C.
 Mozer, P. Smolensky, & A.S.
-Weigend (Eds) *Proceedings of the 1993 Connectionist Summer School*, Hove, England: Lawrence Erlbaum Associates.
+Weigend (Eds) *Proceedings of the 1993 Connectionist Summer School,* Hove, England: Lawrence Erlbaum Associates.

-## Manuscripts in Preparation

-* Herd, S.A., Krueger, K.A., Nair, A., Mollick, J., & O'Reilly, R.C. (under revision).
-Neural Mechanisms of Human Decision-Making. *Cognitive Affective and Behavioral Neuroscience*.

-* O'Reilly, R.C., Russin, J. L., Zolfaghar, M., and Rohrlich, J. (submitted).
-Deep Predictive Learning in Neocortex and Pulvinar. https://arxiv.org/abs/2006.14800

-* Rohrlich, J., Huang, T.R., Hazy, T.E., O'Reilly, R.C. (under revision).
-Object Recognition's Garden Path: Low Spatial Frequencies.  *Attention, Perception, & Psychophysics*.  https://psyarxiv.com/j45fb/

 ## Preprints, Technical Reports

+* Rohrlich, J., Huang, T.R., Hazy, T.E., O'Reilly, R.C.
+(2020).
+Object Recognition's Garden Path: Low Spatial Frequencies.  *PsyArXiv.*  https://psyarxiv.com/j45fb/

 * Russin, J. L.,  Jo, J., O'Reilly, R.C. & Bengio, Y. (2019).
 Compositional generalization in a deep seq2seq model by separating syntax and semantics. https://arxiv.org/abs/1904.09708

+* O’Reilly, R. C., Hazy, T. E., Mollick, J., Mackie, P., & Herd, S. A. (2014).
+Goal-driven cognition in the brain: A computational framework.
+ArXiv:1404.7591 [q-Bio]. http://arxiv.org/abs/1404.7591

+* O’Reilly, R. C. (2011).
+Surely You Must All be Joking: An Outsider’s Critique of Quantum Physics.
+ArXiv:1109.0880 [Physics, Physics:Quant-Ph]. http://arxiv.org/abs/1109.0880

 * O'Reilly, R.C. & Beck, J.M.
 (2006).
 A Family of Large-Stencil Discrete Laplacian Approximations in Three Dimensions.